Brad Miller (basketball)

 Bradley Alan Miller (born April 12, 1976) is an American former professional basketball player.
 The two-time NBA All-Star played for six National Basketball Association (NBA) teams.
+Miller played college basketball for the Purdue Boilermakers but went undrafted.

 College career

-After playing prep school basketball for a season in Maine at MCI Maine Central Institute, Miller returned to his home state to attend Purdue University, located in West Lafayette, Indiana, where he played under head coach Gene Keady and assistant coaches Bruce Weber and Frank Kendrick.
+After playing prep school basketball for a season at Maine Central Institute (MCI), Miller returned to his home state to attend Purdue University, located in West Lafayette, Indiana, where he played under head coach Gene Keady and assistant coaches Bruce Weber and Frank Kendrick.
 During his freshman season, along with senior Cuonzo Martin, he led the Boilermakers to a 25–7 record.
 Along the way, he was part of a Big Ten Conference Title and an NCAA Second Round appearance.
 He averaged 6.5 points and 5.4 rebounds a game.

 During his sophomore season, Miller helped lead Purdue, along with fellow sophomore Chad Austin, to a three-peat conference title and a consecutive NCAA Second Round appearance.
 The Boilers finished the season with a 26–6 overall record.
 Miller averaged 9.6 points and 5.5 rebounds on the season.

 Miller's junior season showed more progress than the prior season, averaging 14.3 points and 8.3 rebounds a game.
 Finishing second in the conference, Miller, along with teammate and former NBA player Brian Cardinal, helped the Boilers to a third straight NCAA Second Round finish.
 They beat Rhode Island in overtime, where Brad scored 31 points, grabbed eight rebounds and set a school tournament record with made/attempted free throws, going 15–21 from the line.
 He finished his junior season with an 18–12 record.
 Throughout his junior year, Miller became the only center in Purdue history to lead the team in assists.

 Miller had his best college season during his senior year, helping with a 28–8 record.
 Averaging 17.2 points and 8.8 rebounds in his last season at Purdue, he led the Boilermakers to a Sweet Sixteen appearance and a 2nd overall seed in the NCAA Tournament.
 Miller set a school tournament record with 6 steals in a win against Delaware.
 His last collegiate game was a loss to Stanford.
 Miller's biggest game of his senior season came against Michigan State, where he scored 30 points and pulled down 12 rebounds to force Michigan State to share their Big Ten crown.

 During his career at Purdue, Miller became one of only six players (Joe Barry Carroll, Terry Dischinger, Walter Jordan, Robbie Hummel, and Zach Edey) to record 800 rebounds and the first player in school history to have 1,500 points, 800 rebounds, and 250 assists.